Pinna3/chartposting_stocktwits_bot/README.md

 ***Think about using shifting ATR values to optimize ATR stop multiples (For now, use trailing stops of 1ATR[placeholder])

 Why aren't the sector allocation maximums set dynamically like the Long/Shorts???
-Implement.

-***To Do List for Wednesday:
-[Must complete]
-2) After doing so remove dates from watchlist, watchlists updated nightly
+Implement?
+Maybe not?
+Think about it.

 [Should address]
 3+) Think about Priority Scheme